kidrono/Learning-Deep-Learning/README.md

 * [Gerald Schuller - GuitarsAI](https://www.youtube.com/@GuitarsAI/featured) - Cool Youtube channel of reshearcher at Fraunhofer IDMT with some interensting courses about DSP, and ML for music

-* [Mila - Music and AI Reading Group](https://www.youtube.com/@musicaireadinggroup945/featured) - Archive of the recorded lectures from the Mila's weekly academic seminar about AI for music
+* [Mila - Music and AI Reading Group](https://www.youtube.com/@musicaireadinggroup945/featured) - Archive of the recorded lectures from Mila's weekly academic seminar about AI for music